 I am the stalag doll.

 I made my home in the inner pocket of his jacket with the letters KG slashed across the back.
 This was to be my cradle for the whole of his captivity.
-His heart kept me warm.
-I was often startled or woken up by the too rapid beating of his heart.
-That happened every night when the camp guards came, with all their brutality, to lock the door of the hut.
-The same thing happened on the day the post was given out and he waited desperately for his name to be called.
+His heart kept me warm, though I was often startled or woken up by the too rapid beating of it.
+This happened every night when the camp guards came, with all their brutality, to lock the door of the hut.
+The same thing happened on the days when mail was given out as he'd wait desperately for his name to be called.

-I am the one in whom he confided his suffering at being separated from his wife and his son.
+I am the one in whom he confided his suffering over the forced separation from his wife and his son.

 I am the one to whom he dared show his tears, on the nights when he could not get to sleep.

 I am only a doll.
 The stalag doll.